an estimated 667,900 Afghans have been newly displaced inside the country since January 2021 – primarily due to insecurity and violence.

 Despite challenging circumstances, the UN Refugee Agency is on the ground delivering lifesaving support to millions of displaced Afghans.

-Responding to the most critical priorities, UNHCR has provided food, shelter, cash, hygiene and sanitary kits and other lifesaving assistance together with partners to more than 230,000 people this year.
+Responding to the most critical priorities, UNHCR has provided food, shelter, cash, hygiene and sanitary kits and other lifesaving assistance together with partners.
 UNHCR has also undertaken protection monitoring covering 32 provinces in 2021.

 UNHCR continues to work with authorities in some of the countries neighboring Afghanistan to plan and prepare for potential future movements of Afghan refugees.